 However, the SHA-2 is far more secure than the traditional signatures.

 As mentioned above, all the transactions are stored in the blockchain.
-It is a ledger which stores entire details of the transactions.
+It is a ledger that stores the entire details of the transactions.

 Bitcoin Mining & Transactions